maesse/xmlsigner/README.md

 ## 📁 Project Structure & Implementation Notes

 - **java/**: Main implementation for parsing, verifying, and signing e-Invoice XMLs.
 Most complete and accurate.
-- **python/**: Incomplete; does not calculate the SignedProperties digest correctly.
+- **python/**: Incomplete; does not calculate the xades:SignedProperties digest correctly.
+Contains quite a few notes about the signature process.
 - **csharp/**: Only calculates the xades:SignedProperties digest for reference/testing.
 - The python and C# code was part of the exploration phase.
 The java code combines all the learnings into a working implementation.